stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 4. **Download and validate the continuity of each block sequence between consecutive block commits**.
-Now that the node knows the number of blocks between two consecutive winning block-commits, as well as the hashes of the first and last block in this sequence, the node can do this in a bound amount of space and time.
+Now that the node knows the number of blocks between two consecutive winning block-commits, as well as the hashes of the first and last block in this sequence, the node can do this in a bounded amount of space and time.
 There is no risk of a malicious node serving an endless stream of well-formed but invalid blocks to a booting-up node, because the booting-up node knows exactly how many blocks to expect and knows what hashes they must